Click here to learn more

-Regardless, they provide with an excellent, low distortion sound, and great quality bass response, since strong electromagnetic force allows displacement of a large amount of air.
+Regardless, they provide with an excellent, low distortion sound, and excellent quality bass response, since strong electromagnetic force allows displacement of a large amount of air.

 If you are curious about the more in-depth, technical explanation on how these drivers work, then check this article here.

-These can be found in premium headphones, since they are extremely expensive, thanks to its complex driver, and the sound they produce is absolutely breathtaking.
+These can be found in premium headphones, since they are costly, thanks to its sophisticated driver, and the sound they produce is absolutely breathtaking.
 Their diaphragms are electrostatically charged, hence the name, electrostatic drivers.

 Remember how at planar magnetic drivers the diaphragm was sandwiched between magnets?
 Well, here it is sandwiched between two electrified plates.
 The almost massless diaphragm moves between these plates, creating the sound we hear.

-Here you can check the amazing explanation of the processes which provides us with one of the best sound experience, as well as headphones powered by this high-end technology.
+Here you can check the fantastic explanation of the processes which provides us with one of the best sound experience, as well as headphones powered by this high-end technology.